pactus-project/pactus.org/docs/guide/learn-block.md

 # Block

-## What is block?
+## What Is Block?

-Blocks contains the header and transactions in form of their IDs.
-Each block in Zarb have a unique [certificate](./learn-certificate.md) that is signed by committee members.
+Blocks contain the header and transactions in the form of their IDs.
+Each block in Zarb has a unique [certificate](./learn-certificate.md) that is signed by committee members.
 A block will be committed if it has a valid certificate.
-Blocks are immutable and any changes in block will invalidate the certificate.
+Blocks are immutable and any changes in the block will invalidate the certificate.

-## Block header
+## Block Header

-Header includes main information about the block.
+The header includes the main information about the block.

 ```go
 type Header struct {